RoadrunnerWMC/ndspy/docs/source/api/soundSequence.rst

         :py:class:`list`\s of :py:class:`SequenceEvent`

-.. py:function:: saveSequenceEvents(events[, notableEvents])
+.. py:function:: savesoundSequence-events(events[, notableEvents])

     Convert a list of :py:class:`SequenceEvent` objects to raw sequence event data.
-This is the inverse of :py:func:`readSequenceEvents`.
+This is the inverse of :py:func:`readsoundSequence-events`.

     A second list will also be returned that contains the offsets in the output data of the elements from ``notableEvents``.
 This is useful if the data can